Twins vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Twins Betting Records & Stats

-- The Twins have compiled a 9-1 record in games they were listed as the moneyline favorite (winning 90% of those games).
+- The Twins have won 81.8% of the games this season when they were favored on the moneyline (9-2).

-- Minnesota has not yet played as moneyline favorites of -210 or shorter.
+- Minnesota has never played a game this season with moneyline odds of -275 or shorter.

-- Based on this contest's moneyline, the Twins have an implied win probability of 67.7%.
+- Based on this game's moneyline, the Twins have an implied win probability of 73.3%.

-- Minnesota has played in 19 games with a set over/under, and have combined with its opponents to go over the total seven times (7-10-2).
+- Minnesota has played in 20 games with set over/under, and have combined with opponents to go over the total seven times (7-11-2).

-- The Twins have not had a run line set for a matchup this season.
+- The Twins have not had a run line set for a game this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.